Intuit Sourcer Salary | $145K-$255K+ | Levels.fyi

 The median Sourcer compensation in United States package at Intuit totals $200K per year.
-View the base salary, stock, and bonus breakdowns for Intuit's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Intuit's total compensation packages.
 Last updated: 11/12/2025

 Company